MarkWarneke/markwarneke.github.io/_posts/2019-08-05-test-infrastructure-as-code copy.md

 published: false
 ---

-Treat infrastrcuture as code as a Software development project.
+Treat infrastructure as code as a Software development project.
 Implementing software engineering practices into the development of infrastructure.

 Version Control